The page below contains the following information;

 - Dronfield Henry Fanshawe School clip-on tie

-- Plain black low heeled shoes, which cover the instep of the foot
+- Plain black low heeled shoes, which cover the instep of the foot, Trainers are not allowed.

-- Black or flesh coloured tights or black socks
+- Black or flesh coloured tights or black socks.
+White sports socks are not allowed.

-- Optional: Formal black cardigan or V-neck sweater with the school crest
+- Optional: Formal black cardigan or V neck sweater with or without the school crest.
+This should not be tucked into the trousers or skirt.

 - No make-up is allowed except light mascara.
-(We do not allow coloured nail varnish, eye shadow, eye liner, lipstick, foundation, excessive nail extensions, or fake tan)
+No coloured nail varnish or false nails

 Prohibited items of dress: